 What is the difference between traction and grip?

-The boots’ traction depends on the number and shape of the studs.
+The boots’ traction depends on the number and shape of the studs (3 mm on this boot).
 The grip is dependent on the materials of the sole and the tread pattern, like the tyres of your car.
 Traction optimises propulsion, prevents the boot from slipping backwards when going uphill and stabilises the boot.

 Grip prevents the boot from slipping and skidding on smooth ground or in demanding conditions (rain, snow, ice) by giving the sole grip.